rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 product_url: undefined
 ---

-To improve upon your **Fanatical Experience®**, Rackspace is integrating AIOps and event correlation into our ticketing, monitoring, and alert notification system.
+To improve your **Fanatical Experience®**, Rackspace integrated Artificial Intelligence for IT Operations (AIOps) and event correlation into our ticketing, monitoring, and alert notification system.

-This article offers a high-level overview of how AIOps and event correlation improves upon the Rackspace monitoring and alert notification system and highlights what changes you can expect to see.
+This article presents a high-level overview of how AIOps and event correlation improve on the Rackspace monitoring and alert notification system.
+It also highlights the changes you can expect to see.

 Contact Rackspace Sales or your account representative for more information regarding AIOps or other features Rackspace supports.

 ### What is AIOps?

-AIOps stands for Artificial Intelligence for IT Operations.
-It is the practice of using automation to enhance IT operations through analytics and machine learning (ML).
+AIOps is the practice of using automation to enhance IT operations through analytics and machine learning (ML).

-At Rackspace, this means we are using deterministic alert clustering algorithms based on the relationships between alerts to group one or more related alerts into Situations.
+At Rackspace, we use deterministic alert clustering algorithms based on the relationships between alerts to group one or more related alerts into *situations*.

 ### What is changing

 As a Rackspace customer, you can expect to see a reduction in the number of tickets you receive when a single event triggers multiple alerts.

-For example, if a disk is full and causes your database and your website to stop responding, this could potentially generate three separate tickets.
+For example, when a disk is full, causing your database and your website to stop responding, the system could potentially generate three separate tickets.

-With AIOps and event correlation, these three alerts would be combined into a single ticket and routed to a Racker who can quickly see all the alerts in one place.
+With AIOps and event correlation, these three alerts are combined into a single ticket and routed to a Racker who can quickly see all the alerts in one place.

-To summarize, the new features provide the following improvements to Rackspace’s monitoring system:
+The new features provide the following improvements to Rackspace’s monitoring system:

-- Identification of whether a situation is related to a single device or multiple devices.
+- Determine if a situation is related to a single device or multiple devices.
-- Improved routing to the Rackspace team best suited to provide support
+- Improve routing to the Rackspace team best suited to provide support.
-- Enhanced alert reporting via *situation* notices, which aggregate related alerts into a single notification
+- Enhance alert reporting via *situation* notices, which aggregate related alerts into a single notification.

 ### Why it is changing

 Rackspace continually seeks to reduce resolution time, decrease ticket noise, and create a better overall customer experience.

 We believe adopting AIOps helps us meet these growing demands.

 ### Change details

-MyRackspace RNS notifications and Situation tickets have the following characteristics:
+MyRackspace Rackspace Notification System (RNS) notifications and situation tickets have the following characteristics:

 - Alerts are grouped into correlated situations.
 - A Rackspace support ticket is created for each situation.
-- Situations might contain one or more alerts
+- Situations might contain one or more alerts.
-- Situation tickets will be updated if new alerts come in after the initial alert
+- Situation tickets are updated if new alerts come in after the initial alert.
-- Individual alert notifications are sent to the Rackspace Notification system (RNS)
+- Individual alert notifications are sent to the RNS.

 ### Situation ticket information

-A Situation ticket is created when an alert is triggered.
+The system creates a situation ticket when an alert occurs.

-This Situation ticket will contain one or more alerts from one or more devices, depending on the grouping logic.
+This situation ticket contains one or more alerts from one or more devices, depending on the grouping logic.

-What is new is that Situation tickets are not static.
-They are updated whenever the severity, subject, number of devices, or number of alerts changes.
+However, situation tickets are not static.
+The system updates situation tickets whenever the severity, subject, number of devices, or number of alerts changes.

-Starting out there are three major situation groupings
+Initially, the following major situation groupings exist:

-* Device Level - Alerts from a single device
+- **Device Level**: Alerts from a single device
-* Multi-device Level - Alerts from multiple devices
+- **Multi-device Level**: Alerts from multiple devices
-* Account Level - Alerts from a Custom Monitor
+- **Account Level**: Alerts from a custom monitor

-The ticket subject will display different situation names based on the type of grouping.
-In the table below we see some examples of what you will see in the subject of the ticket and what it means about the grouping of the alerts.
+The ticket subject displays different situation names based on the type of grouping.
+The following table shows some ticket subject and alert group samples:

 <table>
 <tr>